ABD-01/crispy-adventure/docs/ros2.md

 ### Pre-requisites

-I have used `turtlebot3_burger` as the robot model, and [`dynamic_world`](https://github.com/mlherd/Dataset-of-Gazebo-Worlds-Models-and-Maps/tree/master/worlds/dynamic_world) as the world.
+I have used `turtlebot3_burger` as the robot model, and [`dynamic_world`](https://github.com/mlherd/Dataset-of-Gazebo-Worlds-Models-and-Maps/tree/master/worlds/dynamic_world) as a model for the world.

 #### Environment Setup